Markree Observatory: The 13+ inch Cauchoix

 The telescope objective was doublet with 13.3 inches of aperture and 25 feet focal length.

 The Grubb mounting had a clockwork drive and weighed almost 2.4 metric tons (2.6 US tons), which rested on a limestone pillar.

 The lens was ground by Cauchoix of Paris using glass blanks by Guinand.
 The 13.3 inch lens was completed in 1831.

-Pierre-Louis Guinand (de fr) (20 April 1748, La Sagne — 13 February 1824, Les Brenets) was a Swiss who in the late 1700s came up with a breakthrough for making better quality and larger glass, and in time went on to teach a young Fraunhofer at Utzschinder's glassworks, and eventually started his own optical glass works.
+Pierre-Louis Guinand (de fr) (20 April 1748, La Sagne — 13 February 1824, Les Brenets) was a Swiss who in the late 1700s came up with a breakthrough for making better quality and larger glass, and in time went on to teach a young Fraunhofer at Joseph von Utzschneider's (1763-1840) glassworks, and eventually started his own optical glass works.
 Guinand would supply glass for the Paris Observatory telescopes and also Cauchoix.